Goodman Theatre/ League of Chicago Theaters

 Study abroad partnership

 Eòlia – Conservatory of Dramatic Arts, founded in Barcelona in 2000, is associated with theater companies Tricicle, Dagoll Dagom, and The Galilei Project.
-Eòlia provides its students with a high quality training in the performing arts that places a strong emphasis on practical experience and the collaboration of actors, playwrights and directors.
+Eòlia provides its students with high-quality training in the performing arts that places a strong emphasis on practical experience and the collaboration of actors, playwrights and directors.
 Eòlia seeks to help its students further develop their unique artistic selves.

 Eòlia is more than a theater school, it’s a living project––a space that offers students room to grow and an outlet for discovery.